What is it?

 - Acetaminophen (Tylenol, others)

 - Pennyroyal can cause liver damage.
-Taking pennyroyal with acetaminophen, which can also cause liver damage, might increase the risk for liver damage.
+Taking pennyroyal with acetaminophen, which causes a similar type of liver damage, might increase the risk for liver damage.

 Are there interactions with herbs and supplements?

-- Pennyroyal might reduce the absorption of iron from supplements.
+- Pennyroyal might reduce how much iron the body absorbs from supplements.

 Are there interactions with foods?

-- Pennyroyal might reduce the absorption of iron from foods.
+- Pennyroyal might reduce how much iron the body absorbs from food.

 How is it typically used?